Prathish-Reddy/odin-recipes/README.md

 # prathish-recipes

-"Creating a Recipe website with Simple Html code"
+"Creating a Recipe website with simple HTML code"